nwoeanhinnogaehr/pvoc-rs/README.md

 # pvoc-rs
-A phase vocoder written in Rust
+A phase vocoder written in Rust.

 ### Example usage
 ```rust